Explained: What is an Uninterruptible Power Supply?

 • Cost: Factor in not just the initial cost but also the cost of replacement batteries and maintenance.

-• Warranty and Support: Check the warranty period and what it covers.
-Reliable customer support is a must.
+• Warranty and Support: Check the warranty period and customer support.

 • Installation Space: UPS systems come in different sizes.
 Make sure you have adequate space for installation and ventilation.